shanji361/XeniumMistyAnalysis/README.md

 pkgdown:
   as_is: true
 vignette: >
-  %\VignetteIndexEntry{Xenium Human Lung Cancer Analysis with MISTy}
+  %\VignetteIndexEntry{MISTy Analysis of Xenium Lung Cancer}
   %\VignetteEngine{knitr::rmarkdown}
   %\VignetteEncoding{UTF-8}
 ---
 -->
 # 1. Summary
-This tutorial analyzes a Xenium-derived human lung cancer dataset using Giotto and MISTy to examine how variations in cell-type composition and pathway activity shape spatial gene expression patterns.
+This tutorial demonstrates how MISTy, together with Giotto, can be applied to a Xenium-derived human lung cancer dataset to investigate how variations in cell-type composition and pathway activity shape spatial gene expression patterns.

 # 2. Environment Setup and Library Initialization
 **Setting up the working environment and loading necessary libraries.**